mlaursen/react-md/packages/documentation/components/Demos/Form/CustomizingSelectOptions/CustomizingSelectOptions.md

 - `labelKey` - A key on the object that should be considered the label
 - `valueKey` - A key on the object that should be considered the value
-- `searchKey` - A key on the object that should return a string that can be used for the typeahead feature (defaults to the `labelKey`)
 - `getOptionLabel` - A function that is called for each option to extract a label
 - `getOptionValue` - A function that is called for each option to extract a value
-- `getOptionSearchLabel` - A function that is called for each option to extract a search label string for the typeahead feature
+- `getDisplayLabel` - A function that is called for the selected option that should return a renderable ode to display within the `Select`'s button.

 > You probably won't need all this additional functionality other than the
-> `labelKey`, `valueKey`, and `searchKey` props, but it might be useful for
+> `labelKey` and `valueKey` props, but it might be useful for virtualization
-> virtualization libraries or other stuff like that.
+> libraries or other stuff like that.

+The examples below will show some use-cases for these props to add some more style to your select fields:

+- using the `labelKey` and `valueKey` props converting a list of states that have the format of `interface State { name: string; abbreviation: string; }` without needing to transform the list yourself
+- rendering custom `children` within each option and still being search accessible
+- displaying icons/avatars along with the selected option in the `Select`'s button